pansapabloISR/seragro-github/replit.md

     - **Llamar**: Initiates a voice call via Vapi AI.
     - **Android Fix**: Uses a mobile-specific `subtlePulseMobile` animation that combines `translateX(-50%)` with `scale()` to maintain button centering during the pulse animation.
 The standard `subtlePulse` animation was overwriting the `transform: translateX(-50%)` centering, causing the button to drift right and text to be cut off on Android devices with wider Roboto fonts.
 The mobile-specific keyframes preserve both the centering transform and the pulse effect simultaneously.
     - **Mobile Button Positioning**: Contact button positioned at `left: 50%` with `transform: translateX(-50%)` in mobile view for proper centering.
-- **Call Indicator**: A horizontal red banner floating near the bottom of the screen during active voice calls, featuring:
+- **Call Indicator**: A pill-shaped red banner centered and floating near the bottom during active voice calls, featuring:
     - Left side: Pulsing white dot with "En llamada..." status text
     - Right side: "Colgar" button with white solid background and red text
     - Full-screen dark overlay behind the indicator for focus
-    - Horizontal layout (`flex-direction: row`, `justify-content: space-between`) with 800px max-width
+    - Horizontal layout (`flex-direction: row`, `justify-content: space-between`) with centered content
-    - Positioned 20px above bottom (16px on mobile) with full viewport width
+    - Positioned 60px above bottom (50px on mobile), centered with `left: 50%` + `transform: translateX(-50%)`
+    - Width: `calc(100% - 40px)` with `max-width: 600px` (desktop), 500px (mobile) for side margins
+    - Pill-shaped design with `border-radius: 50px` for rounded corners
-    - Bottom padding uses `safe-area-inset-bottom` to prevent clipping on Android devices with navigation bars (minimum 20px desktop, 18px mobile)
+    - Bottom padding uses `safe-area-inset-bottom` to prevent clipping on Android devices with navigation bars
     - Compact vertical padding (14px top on desktop, 12px on mobile) for sleek appearance
-    - Slide-up animation (enters from bottom) for smooth appearance
+    - Slide-up animation maintains centering throughout (`translate(-50%, Y)`) for smooth appearance
-    - Responsive design maintains horizontal alignment on mobile devices
+    - Responsive design maintains horizontal alignment and centering on mobile devices
 - **Mavilda Chat Widget**: An AI-powered, session-based customer support chat with a webhook integration for backend processing and auto-greeting.
     - **Logo Fix**: Image renamed to `mavilda-logo.png` (without spaces) to ensure compatibility in both development and production builds.
 Path: `/imagenes/mavilda-logo.png`
     - **Mobile Optimization**: Uses `@media (max-width: 768px)` with centered layout (`left: 50%` + `transform: translateX(-50%)`), `max-height: 280px` to prevent compression when Android keyboard appears, and `env(safe-area-inset-bottom)` for proper keyboard handling.
 This ensures the Mavilda logo remains visible and chat content doesn't get cut off when user is typing on mobile devices.